ekmett/hybrid-vectors/README.markdown

 Hybrid vectors e.g. mixed unboxed/boxed vectors.

-This can be used to run algorithms such as those from `vector-algorithms` to work over a mixture of boxed and unboxed data.
+This can be used to run algorithms such as those from `vector-algorithms` over a mixture of boxed and unboxed data.

 Contact Information
 -------------------